X-lab-3D/swiftmhc/README.md

 Preprocessing means to create a file in HDF5 format, containing info in the peptide and MHC protein.
 It requires the following:
+ - A table in IEDB CSV format, see data directory for examples.
  - structures of the MHC molecules and optionally peptides for training
  - a reference structure, to align all MHC molecules to
  - two residue masks, compatible to the reference structure, one for self-attention (G-domain) and one for cross attention (pocket)